RakeMeUp/nextgis/README.md

 # [Live Site](https://nextgis.netlify.app/)

-Gis logger is a personal logger site to keep up with my work.
+Gis logger is a personal Full-Stack Logger to keep up with my work.

 Stores excel rows into a database and provides statistics out of them.